 - Password spraying:

-A type of brute force attack, password spraying uses only one set of common credentials against many different accounts.
+A type of brute force attack, password spraying uses only one set of common credentials against many different customer accounts.
 Hackers choose this approach to avoid lockouts that occur when hitting each account multiple times.
 Much like brute force, password spraying uses bots to strike quickly and make it difficult to find the real attacker.

 We’re all familiar with phishing, and yet we’re still tricked by deceptive emails that lure us to well-spoofed sites.
 Once you log in, attackers have stolen your credentials.
 Based on a survey by Ivanti, 74% of companies fell victim to phishing in 2020.

-Spear phishing is very similar but targets specific individuals, often C-suite executives.
 Smishing simply replaces fraudulent phishing emails with SMS texts.
 Research by Aberdeen shows smishing scams are gaining traction, as attackers are enjoying a higher success rate on mobile devices.

 - Social engineering and research: